 Chromebooks are more secure than devices using Windows.
 Viruses are mainly built to attack computers that use Windows.
 As a result, Chromebooks generally don’t need antivirus software.

 Chromebooks have limited storage and specs and are best used for browsing the web and answering emails.
-The operating system is sound from the security viewpoint.
+The operating system is sound from a security viewpoint.

 Network-based threats that are OS-agnostic, whether they be simple snooping or man-in-the-middle attacks, can be used to attack Chromebooks.

 The advantage of connecting to the Internet using a VPN is that it masks the origin IP address and traffic.
 The encryption of the initial connection means the requests coming from a specific device, or who they are coming from, can not be tracked.
 The connection appears to come from the VPN server.

 Thus, while using a VPN, the communication between the Chromebook and the Internet is encrypted and protected.
 A Chromebook VPN also provides online anonymity (it hides your IP address) and helps you unblock restricted websites by changing your virtual location (a valid workaround for China too), or it helps you secure your torrenting activities.

 To sum up, a VPN for Chromebook offers many benefits: